flenniken/collections/docs/collection-maker.md

 Create a tmp folder named with the next collection prefix.
 List `dist/images` to find the next number.
 For the example below, create c29.
-Create the cnum variable it will be used in multiple commands.
+Create the cnum variable, it will be used in multiple commands.

 ~~~
+# from container
 printf '%s\n' dist/images/c*/ | sort -V | tail -3

 dist/images/c26/